filecoin-project/filecoin-docs/content/en/smart-contracts/filecoin-evm-runtime/differences-with-ethereum/index.md

 ## Precompiles

 The Filecoin EVM runtime, unlike Ethereum, does not usually enforce gas limits when calling precompiles.
 This means that it isn't possible to prevent a precompile from consuming all remaining gas.
+The `call actor` and `call actor id` precompiles are the exception.
+However, they apply the passed gas limit to the actor call, not the entire precompile operation (i.e., the full precompile execution end-to-end can use more gas than specified, it's only the final `send` to the target actor that will be limited).